bsdlcook/freebsd/README.md

 - From there you'll find a setup script that you can run by typing ``./bootstrap`` and everything else is done for you;
 - The default shell is changed to fish so you'll be prompted to enter your password for the chsh command;
 - Note: the **x11-fonts/nerd-fonts** package is fairly large, give it time to download and extract (be patient).

+## Suckless

+As of [this commit](https://gitlab.com/lcook/freebsd/commit/cf36358c370a0ed05339924ea83afad848021890) the Suckless tools (dwm, dmenu and st) have been moved to the [suckless](https://gitlab.com/lcook/freebsd/tree/suckless)—independent of the master branch.
+The reasoning for this is that I've individually packaged up them into their own ports, so in order to install them, you'll have to clone my adhoc ports tree.

+- Clone custom adhoc port branch ``git clone https://gitlab.com/lcook/ports -b adhoc``;
+- Switch to ``sh`` and type ``for port in $(find ports/x11*/zen-* -type d -depth 0); do doas make install clean -C $port; done``.

 ### Autonomous installation